d2l-ai/d2l-vi/chapter_multilayer-perceptrons/dropout_vn.md

 <!--
 To be clear, we are imposing our own narrative with the link to Bishop.
 The original paper on dropout offers intuition through a surprising analogy to sexual reproduction.
-The authors argue that neural network overfitting is characterized by a state in which each layer an relies on a specifc pattern of activations in the previous layer, calling this condition *co-adaptation*.
+The authors argue that neural network overfitting is characterized by a state in which each layer relies on a specifc pattern of activations in the previous layer, calling this condition *co-adaptation*.
 Dropout, they claim, breaks up co-adaptation just as sexual reproduction is argued to break up co-adapted genes.
 -->